jdcortez5/agentstr-sdk/docs/source/index.rst

 Welcome to Agentstr SDK's documentation!
 ======================================

 Agentstr SDK is a powerful toolkit for building agentic applications on the Nostr protocol.
-It provides:

 For detailed usage examples and tutorials, check out our `Usage Guide <https://agentstr.com/usage>`_.

-Checkout the code on `GitHub <https://github.com/ehallmark/agentstr-sdk>`_.
+Checkout the code on `GitHub <https://github.com/agentstr/agentstr-sdk>`_.

 .. toctree::
    :maxdepth: 2